-Singapore is Asia’s business epicenter, straddling both East and West.
+Singapore is Asia’s business epicentre, straddling both East and West.
 In fact, it has been consistently hailed as “the land of opportunity” by many, including The Economist, urging businesses to relocate to Singapore.

 In recent years, a number of high profile investors, such as Australian coal billionaire Nathan Tinkler and Facebook co-founder Eduardo Saverin, moved their base of residence to the thriving Southeast Asian city-state.
 Similarly, a number of international corporations, have made Singapore its base for operating in Asia via Singapore.
 Moreover, highly qualified workers, executives, and managers continue to relocate to Singapore to take advantage of the myriad of opportunities it offers.
 Indeed, for individuals, investors and global enterprises alike, relocating to Singapore is an ideal and desirable option.

 Singapore company incorporation specialist Rikvin enumerates the top 10 reasons to relocate to Singapore:

 1. One of the Highest Quality of Life in Asia

 Singapore has consistently topped Mercer’s Quality of Living Survey, a reputable survey that ranks the best global cities with the highest standards of living based on personal safety, security, political stability, and sustainable economic growth.
 For years, Singapore has been maintained its top ranking in Mercer’s list.
 In the most recent survey, Singapore was once again ranked first in Asia.

 According to the World Bank’s “Doing Business in 2019 Report”, Singapore is the world’s second easiest place to do business.
 Singapore’s international trade links, attractive tax structure, investor schemes, advanced infrastructure, competitive workforce, and robust economy make Singapore one of the best places in the world to do business.